taterbase/taterbase.github.com/_posts/2014-10-14-how-to-enable-a-mongodb-replica-set-on-travis.md

 title: How to Enable a MongoDB Replica Set on Travis
 ---
-[Travis](https://travis-ci.org) is a fantastic resource for developers building open source projects because it provides a free build server to run your tests automatically.
+[Travis](https://travis-ci.org) is a fantastic resource for developers building open source projects since they provide free build servers to run your tests automatically.
-Every time you push new code to your repo on [Github](https://github.com) Travis can pull down the changes, run the tests, and update you when they fail.
-It also works with just about every imaginable language and provides many databases out of the box.
+Every time you push new code to your repos on [Github](https://github.com) Travis can pull down the changes, run the tests, and update you when they fail.
+It also works with just about every imaginable language and provides quite a few databases out of the box.

-When you're setting up Travis the defaults often work pretty well but sometimes you need something a little more custom.
-While building [oplog-transform-tail](http://npm.im/oplog-transform-tail) (a node module that keeps your MongoDB data in sync with a secondary data store in real time) I wanted to use Travis to make sure the code I was publishing was doing its job.
-A normal Travis config for a node project using MongoDB would look like this:
+When setting your project up for Travis a basic config can often work pretty well but sometimes you need something a little more custom.
+I like to use Travis for most of my projects so while I was building [oplog-transform-tail](http://npm.im/oplog-transform-tail) (a node module that keeps your MongoDB data in sync with a secondary data store in real time)
+I went ahead and created a somewhat standard Travis config file for a node project using MongoDB.
+That looks something like this:

 ```yaml
 #.travis.yml